dirtman/ibapi/doc/a:delete.md

     Blank lines and lines beginning with "#" are ignored, as is anything on a line following a "#".

-## OPTIONS - IBAPI Infoblox API Options
+## OPTIONS - API Options

 - --APIBaseURL=&lt;url>:

     API base URL.
     Default: "https://infoblox.rice.edu/wapi/v2.11"

+- --HTTPTimeout=&lt;seconds>:

+    Timeout in seconds for the HTTP connection.
+    Default: 10.

 - --APIAuthMethod=&lt;method>:

     WAPI authentication method for accessing the Infoblox API.
 Currently, only "Basic" authentication (username and password) is supported.

-- -u=&lt;tokenID>, --APIAuthTokenID=&lt;tokenID>:

-    Name of an authentication token ID.
-Unless the --password option is also specified, the token ID is taken as the name of a file stored in the "secrets" directory and containing a "username:password" entry to be used for Basic authentication.
+- -u &lt;username>, --username=&lt;username>:

-    If the --password option is also specified, the tokenID is taken as the username for basic authentication.
+    Specify the username used for basic auth.

+- -p &lt;password>, --password=&lt;password>:

+    Specify the password used for basic auth.
+If this option is specified and is non-empty, either the --username option can be used to specify the corresponding username, or the current user will be assumed for username.

+- -P, --PromptForPassword:

+    Prompt the user for the password used for basic authentication.
+This is done automatically unless one of these options is specified: --password,
+    \--APIAuthToken, --APIAuthTokenID.

+- --APIAuthToken=&lt;token>:

+    As an alternative to specifing a username and password separately, an "authentication token" containing both the username and password, separated by a ':', can be specified.

+- --APIAuthTokenID=&lt;tokenID>:

+    As an alternative to specifying a username/password or an APIAuthToken directly, the name of an authentication token ID which maps to an authentication token can be specified.
 See also --SecretsDir.
+    Default: "owlapi\_basic".

 - --SecretsDir=&lt;pathname>:

-    Specify a directory where optional "token files" are kept.
+    Specify a directory where optional "secret files" are kept.
 These files can be used as a slightly safer alternative to storing authentication credentials in the standard configuration files.
-    The name of a secret file corresponds to a "tokenID" configured via --APIAuthTokenID, and the file should contain a single "username:password" entry.
+The name of a secret file corresponds to a "tokenID" configured via --APIAuthTokenID, and the file contains an authentication token.
+Obviously, these files should be safely guarded or avoided altogether.
-    If the specified pathname does not begin with a "/", the directory is searched for in the same directories as the configuration file.
-    Obviously, these files should be safely guarded.

-- --HTTPTimeout=&lt;seconds>:

-    Timeout in seconds for the HTTPS WAPI connection.
-Default: 10.
+    Default: "/etc/opt/ibapi/private".

 ## OPTIONS - Common To All IBAPI Commands